 Wollaston Island

-But the whole country is excessively broken it is so many peaks, rough & abrupt, with lakes at the bottom, there are no chains.─ Are there Porphyritic summit & crystalline amphibolic rocks, with various minerals, the lower & more altered beds of such rocks as (1866-1868), thrown up in their present forms.─ It is highly probable the curious volcanic-looking rocks at north (P. 90) point of 3 Island were the agents of their alternations under great pressure.─
+But the whole country is excessively broken it is so many peaks, rough & abrupt, with lakes at the bottom, there are no chains.─ Are there porphyritic summit & crystalline amphibolic rocks, with various minerals, the lower & more altered beds of such rocks as (1866-1868), thrown up in their present forms.─ It is highly probable the curious volcanic-looking rocks at north (P 90) point of the Island were the agents of their alternations under great pressure.─

-I do not believe there is any true volcano I have seen none all the East side, & the form on the SW side resemble these when I have geologised.
+I do not believe there is any true volcano I have seen none all the east side, & the form on the SW side resembles these where I have geologized.

 Return to homepage